nativemindnet/nativelang-wordpress/README.md

 1. **Activate the Plugin** ✅

-   Log in to your WordPress dashboard, navigate to the 'Plugins' section, and activate `wordpress_plugin_nativemind_translation`.
+   Log in to your WordPress dashboard, navigate to the 'Plugins' section, and activate `nativemind_wordpress`.

 Your site is now ready to embrace multilingual content! 🌍